seinoxygen/wp-github/readme.txt

 The plugin caches all the data retrieved from Github every 10 minutes to avoid exceed the limit of api calls.

 Since version 1.1 you can clear the cache from the plugin settings page located in the Wordpress settings menu.

+Since version 1.2.6 you can add your github credentials

 ### Support